 Energy Crisis

-The energy crisis is unprecedented and is driving the cost of living crisis.
+The energy crisis means millions of households are struggling to afford their energy bills and stay warm.
 In October 2021, 4.5 million UK households were in fuel poverty.
-As of 1 October 2023, there are 6.3 million.
+As of 1 October 2024, there are 6 million.

 Across the UK, cold homes are already damaging the lives of the poorest households.